nathankleyn/nxt-old/README.markdown

 ## In-progress tasks

-* Converting all of the old tests to RSpec unit tests.
+* Converting all of the old frameworkless tests to RSpec unit tests.
-* Try to use Harald for deviceless Bluetooth testing, will simulate responses.
+* Try to use deviceless Bluetooth testing, will simulate responses.
 * Package it up as a gem called "nxt" to replace the original "ruby-nxt" package.